tfolkman/pytorch-deepq-doom/README.md

     * memory_size: max memory size
     * save_every: how often to save the model weights and log statistics to the command line (# episodes)
     * save_file: where to save model weights to
-5. Run: 'pipenv python --key {comet api key} --config {path to config.json}'
+5. Run: 'pipenv run python --key {comet api key} --config {path to config.json}'
     * Note: path to config.json defaults to config.json
 6. Go check out your comet dashboard and track its progress!